conechmuadong/2324-Spring-INT3402-Compiler/Assignment1/README.md

 ## Output format

-The output file is formated as following:
+The output file is formatted as following:
 ```
 <TokenType, Value(Optional)>,
 <TokenType, Value(Optional)>,
 ....
 <TokenType, Value(Optional)>
 ```
-In the case there is an error in the input file, the output file return:
+If there is an error in the input file, the output file returns:
 ```
 Error at line ... at position ..., can't resolve the symbols ...
 ```